 In future it’s going to be a much smaller pool of regular staff and a much larger pool of giggers.
 Right now, the gig economy is a headache for a lot of HR professionals

-Of course, employee benefits are differentiated across sectors – what’s passé in one sector may be highly prized in another.
+Horses for courses Of course, employee benefits are differentiated across sectors – what’s passé in one sector may be highly prized in another.
 What works in one industry might be a flop in another.

 “In Hong Kong, we focus on hard-to-fill positions which dictates that there is a level of price elasticity.
 So total compensation inclusive of both basic remuneration and bonus is what is important for most of our candidates,” said Abimanu Jayakumar, Head of Selby Jennings, Hong Kong – a recruitment firm specialising in finding roles for banking professionals working within Hong Kong.